iamdimka/boxc/README.md

 BoxC.createAccessToken(APPLICATION_ID, APPLICATION_SECRET, nonce)
     .then(accessToken => new BoxC(accessToken));

-//if last argument will be true, you don't need invoke "new BoxC(accessToken)"
+// if last argument will be true, you don't need invoke "new BoxC(accessToken)"

 BoxC.createAccessToken(APPLICATION_ID, APPLICATION_SECRET, nonce, true)
     .then(api => {
         // work with boxc api
     });

+// or create using (/static?) constructor
+(new BoxC(token)) instanceof BoxC
+BoxC.create(token) instanceof BoxC
 ```

 ### Estimate